dilllxd/obs-docker/README.md

 - OBS settings and profiles are persisted by mounting your local `~/.config/obs-studio` directory inside the container.
 - Ensure proper permissions on `/dev/dri` devices on your host for container access.
 - By default, the containers start a lightweight X server with Fluxbox and x11vnc on port 5911 to reduce potential conflicts.
+- This setup supports Twitch’s Enhanced Broadcasting Beta, so if you’ve got a server with a supported GPU, you can offload your encoding to it and free up your main system!

 ---